-Growth pressures plague Washington State.
-In response to the negative impacts of growth, the state legislature passed the Growth Management Act in 1990.
-As a result of the state law, San Juan County (SJC) rewrote its comprehensive plan, completing the process in 1998.
-A handful of citizens felt that parts of the new plan were in violation of the state law, and made several successful appeals of the plan before the Western Washington Growth Managment Hearings Board.
-As a consequence of those appeals, San Juan County is in the process of re-designing critical parts of the comprehensive plan (CP).
+This web site presents a description of the "awakening to reality" that the emerging new CP came to concretize, and of the efforts by five citizens to demonstrate that parts of the new plan were in egregious violation of state law.
+These five made several successful appeals of the non-compliant plan before the Western Washington Growth Managment Hearings Board (WWGMHB) and other judicial bodies.
+As a consequence of those appeals, San Juan County has had to re-design critical parts of the comprehensive plan (CP).

 (Abbreviations and definitions for many terms are presented here)